 The average age of matriculating medical school students is approximately 26.
 This means that many students elect to wait to apply.
 The Pre-Health Advisors work with both undergraduates and alumni to provide advice and support during the preparation and application processes.

 Many recent graduates have decided to pursue other interests before submitting their medical school applications.
-They have worked in the biomedical profession, taught school; work in a variety of service organizations both in and out of the country.
+They have worked in the biomedical profession, taught school or work in a variety of service organizations both in and out of the country.
 The possibilities are endless and the experiences are invaluable.

 Can I reapply to medical school if I have been rejected?

 Yes!
-A very high percentage of our applicants who reapply are accepted to medical school.
+A high percentage of our applicants who reapply are accepted to medical school.
 There are a lot of ways to improve an application to medical school.
-The statistics quoted above do not include a follow-up on rejected students who reapply.
-A good percentage of these are admitted after improving their applications.
+Many are admitted after significantly improving their applications.

 For more information about post-baccalaureate programs visit: